newrelic/entity-definitions/README.md

 ```
 synthesis:
   rules:
+    # [mandatory] The name of a telemetry attribute that will be used as the id of the entity, so it needs to be unique within an account.
+It can be the same field used for the name or not.
+    - identifier: attributeNameA
       # [mandatory] The name of a telemetry attribute that will be used as the name of the entity (i.e. k8s.cluster.name).
-    - name: attributeNameA
+      name: attributeNameA
-      # [mandatory] The name of a telemetry attribute that will be used as the id of the entity, so it needs to be unique.
-It can be the same field used for the name or not.
-      identifier: attributeNameA
       # [mandatory] Condition that must be met for this entity to be synthesized.
+We need exactly one condition per synthesis rule.
       conditions:
       # The attribute’s value must match the provided value
       - attribute: attributeName
         value: value
-      # Set to true if the identifier is expected to be longer than our maximum allowed characters, defaults to false
+      # When the value of the identifier attribute is expected to be longer than our maximum allowed characters, you should set this to true.
+Defaults to false.
       encodeIdentifierInGUID: false
-      # Tags associated with the entity that can be extracted from the telemetry attributes.
+      # Telemetry attributes that should be extracted into entity tags.
 Specific to this synthesis rule.
       tags:
         attributeNameB:
-    - name: attributeNameC
+    - identifier: attributeNameC
-      identifier: attributeNameC
+      name: attributeNameC
       conditions:
       - attribute: attributeName
         value: value
       encodeIdentifierInGUID: false
       tags:
         attributeNameD:
-  # Tags associated with the entity that can be extracted from the telemetry attributes, regardless of the synthesis rule used.
+  # Telemetry attributes that should be extracted into entity tags, regardless of the synthesis rule used.
   tags:
     attributeNameE:
 ```